akmur/alex-11ty/posts/2019-02-05-switching-this-site-to-react-wordpress.md

 When I started this new version of my blog, i went for [Contentful][3] at first.
 Partly because I wanted a very fast response, partly because I wanted to try out the new kid on the block.

 However, after some playing around, I have resorted to using [WordPress][4], which provides APIs.
-The publishing experience is much more polished on WordPress, media management is way better, there is no usage-limit since it&#8217;s self hosted, and I own the data.
+The publishing experience is much more polished on WordPress, media management is way better, there is no usage-limit since it's self hosted, and I own the data.
-Granted, Contentful response feels maybe a bit faster, but that&#8217;s not a major concern.
+Granted, Contentful response feels maybe a bit faster, but that's not a major concern.
-I am using the cheapest managed hosting solution from NameCheap. not super fast perhaps, but for what I need, it&#8217;s fine.
+I am using the cheapest managed hosting solution from NameCheap. not super fast perhaps, but for what I need, it's fine.
 Worth noting is the fact that you can also use APIs from their free wordpress.com service, but in that case the pages will not be crawlable by Google bot, since they block it.
-With WordpPress.com still I can export my content anytime in case I want a custom installation on a server of mine, while I&#8217;m locked-in with Contentful.
+With WordpPress.com still I can export my content anytime in case I want a custom installation on a server of mine, while I'm locked-in with Contentful.

 ### Netlify